 This is a free webinar offered through a collaboration of the U.S. Access Board, the Great Lakes ADA Center, and the ADA National Network.

-This is a free webinar offered through the Great Lakes ADA Center as part of their "Ask the ADA Professional" webinar series.
+This is a free webinar offered through the Great Lakes ADA Center as part of the "Ask the ADA Professional" webinar series.

-From the Great Lakes ADA Center: During this session individuals will have the opportunity to ask ADA professionals questions about COVID related workplace accommodations such as hybrid work arrangements as well as employer mandates including face coverings, and vaccinations.
+From the Great Lakes ADA Center: During this session individuals will have the opportunity to ask ADA professionals questions about post-secondary education and the ADA.
 To ensure your question is answered during the session, individuals are highly encouraged to submit their questions ahead of time via the registration website (option to submit questions is available once you have registered for the session).

 This is a free webinar offered through the Great Lakes ADA Center as part of the Arts N Rec webinar series.